ycpcs/cs201-fall2016/assign/assign06.md

 1. convert the URL's path into a sequence of components
 2. create a stack of string values
 3. for each component, in order:
     * if the component is ".", ignore it
     * if the component is "..", pop the stack
     * otherwise, push the component onto the stack

 If the process completes successfully, the components in the stack (from bottom to top) are the components of the canonical form of the path.
+(One reason that conversion to canonical form may fail is if a ".." component is seen, but the stack is empty.)

 In the example above, the canonical form of the path is

     /reptiles/lizards/monitorLizard.html

-One reason that conversion to canonical form may fail is if a ".." component is seen, but the stack is empty.

 ### Getting a referenced URL

 So, if having a URL in canonical form is a good thing, why are the "." and ".." components used at all?

-Explain...
+The reason is that when one web page links to another resource, it may be convenient to specify the linked resource's location relative to its own location.
+For example, if a web page with the path

+    /dinosaurs/therizinosaurs/nothronychus.html

+contains a link

+    ../sauropods/argentinosaurus.html

+then the effective path of the linked resource is

+    /dinosaurs/therizinosaurs/../sauropods/argentinosaurus.html

+In other words, we take the directory part of the document containing the link, and append to it the relative link.
+The idea is that a ".." path component allows a link to a resource "below" or "beside" the web page containing the link.

+Because canonical form is always the best way to specify the location, of a resource, referenced URLs should be converted into canonical form.
+In the example above, the canonical form of the linked resource's path would be

+    /dinosaurs/sauropods/argentinosaurus.html

+The `getReferencedURL` method in the **URL** class should do the following:

+1. If the referenced URL's path is absolute, convert it to canonical form and return the canonical form
+2. If the referenced URL's path is not absolute, then
+    1. Find the referenced URL's effective path by appending it onto the directory part of the "base" URL (which is the **URL** object the method is called on)
+    2. Return the canonical form of the URL whose protocol and host are the same as the base URL, but whose path is the effective path of the referenced URL

 ## Milestone 2: Web crawler